17 Top-Rated Attractions & Things to Do in Bar Harbor, ME

 Address: Main Street and Water Street, Bar Harbor, Maine

-8. Village Green
+8. Meet Friendly Locals in the Village Green

 The verdant Village Green acts as the heart of Bar Harbor.
 Home to the historic town clock and host to many of the town's open-air concerts and festivals (i.e. the Art Festival), the Green is the place to be if you're hoping to connect with an interesting mix of locals and visitors.